Mestima/wanda/README.md

 ### New features

-- now you can put Clockmaker's Tools into watch bag
+- now you can put Clockmaker's Tools into watch bag (can be disabled)
-- now you can put Time Pieces into watch bag
+- now you can put Time Pieces into watch bag (can be disabled)
 - now you can configurate mod language at the mod settings
 - now you can use "Wanda's bag" as a server mods filter